DrSmithFr/DrSmithFr.github.io/_posts/2024-03-25-git-formation.md

 Using `git status`, show content of the index with all files flagged as tracked.
 Alias: `git st`

+## Repository

+A repository is a folder containing a `.git` directory.
+This directory contain all the data needed to manage the repository.

+## Remote repository

+A remote repository is a repository on a server.

 ## Installation

 Installing Git on your machine is straightforward: